-Primarily responsible for teaching and learning in a Spanish dual language classroom with native Spanish- and native English-speaking students.
-This includes effective teaching and learning of assigned subject(s) following district-approved curriculum, instruction, and assessment practices.
+In the absence of the regular classroom teacher, the substitute is primarily responsible for effective teaching and learning of assigned subject(s) following district-approved curriculum, instruction, and assessment practices.
 Primary responsibility shall include student safety, appropriate collaboration, and attention to each student's readiness to learn, including needed guidance, discipline, and welfare.
-May teach in a variety of elementary and secondary educational, individual, or team-teaching settings.
+The substitute may teach in a variety of elementary and/or secondary educational settings, either individually or in a team setting.